 - A diverse cultural and economical environment that enhances the Loyola community's global sophistication

-- Three of the world's tallest buildings are located in Chicago: Sears/Willis Tower, AON Center, and John Hancock Center.
+- Three of the world's tallest buildings are located in Chicago: Willis Tower, AON Center, and Trump International Hotel and Tower.

-- Only 58% of Chicago residents were born in Illinois.
-Twenty-two percent of Chicago residents were born in another country.
+- Only 59 percent of Chicago residents were born in Illinois, and 21 percent were born in another country.